msoedov/validex/Readme.md

 ## 👋 Contributing

-Contributions to VectorLake are welcome!
+Contributions to ValidEx are welcome!
 If you'd like to contribute, please follow these steps:

 - Fork the repository on GitHub
 - Create a new branch for your changes
 - Commit your changes to the new branch
 - Push your changes to the forked repository
-- Open a pull request to the main VectorLake repository
+- Open a pull request to the main ValidEx repository

 Before contributing, please read the contributing guidelines.

 ## License

-Morph is released under the MIT License.
+ValidEx is released under the MIT License.